Immunohistochemistry - tissues

 Not detected nTPM < 1 in all tissues/regions/cell types

-External blood RNA-seq data
+External immune cell RNA-seq data

 In addition to the immune cell type data from blood, generated within the Human Protein Atlas project, data from 15 immune cell types by Schmiedel et al. and 29 immune cell types as well as total PBMC by Monaco et al. have been incorporated into the Blood Atlas.